 the fashion round-up, ft cara delevingne, molly goddard, hood by air and karl lagerfeld

-Cara hits back at trolls following her bald beauty look at the Met Gala, Molly Goddard to show at the V&A, and Hood By Air reveal the final campaign before the brand’s hiatus.
+Cara hits back at trolls following her bald beauty look at the Met Gala, Molly Goddard will show at the V&A, and Hood By Air reveals the final campaign before the brand’s hiatus.

 Molly Goddard autumn/winter 17.
 Photography Lily Bertrand-Webb.

 Cara Delevingne has responded to a number of mean comments about her silver-painted, bald-head beauty look at the Met Gala with a series of Instagram posts addressing society's definition of beauty.
 "The more we embrace who we are as people and rely less on our physical attributes, the more empowered we become.
 Beauty shouldn't be so easily defined.
 It is limitless," she writes, adding, "It's exhausting to be told what beauty should look like.
 I am tired of society defining beauty for us.
 Strip away the clothes, wipe off the make-up, cut off the hair.
 Remove all the material possessions.
 Who are we?
 How are we defining beauty?
 What do we see as beautiful?".
 Delevingne currently has a shaved head for the filming of her upcoming movie Life in a Year, where she plays opposite Jaden Smith, who also shaved his head, and carried his chopped off locks as an accessory to the Met Gala.